 Decatur Tax Search Online

-You may access tax information online at www.decaturgatax.com from the current year going back to 2009.
+You may access tax information online at www.decaturgatax.com from the current year going back seven years.
 At this site, you can view tax information for all City of Decatur properties, make an online credit card payment with a convenience charge or an e-check with no convenience charge, print bills and receipts and request mailing address changes:

 Homestead Exemption Information